hariclerry/mediawiki/tests/playwright/Report.md

 Playwright is a Node.js library to automate Chromium, Firefox, and WebKit with a single API.
 Playwright is known for the following capability;

-- Test across all modern browsers: Single API to automate Chromium, Firefox, and WebKit.
+- Test across all modern browsers: Single API to automate Chromium, Firefox and WebKit.
-- Use in your preferred language: Use the Playwright API in JavaScript & TypeScript, Python, C# and, Java.
+- Use in your preferred language: Use the Playwright API in JavaScript & TypeScript, Python, C# and Java.
 - Automate without trade-offs: Capable automation for single-page apps that rely on the modern web platform.

 The above points are just a few capabilities.
 To explore more on Playwright capability, you can check out the Playwright documentation and my [MediaWiki Core fork](https://github.com/hariclerry/mediawiki/tree/master/tests/playwright).

 While working with Playwright for the past two months, it has come across as easy to install and setup.
 The package takes care of installing all the browsers (Chromium, Firefox, and WebKit).
-Capturing Screenshots is an out-of-the-box experience.
+Capturing screenshots is an out-of-the-box experience.
 However, video recording requires separate installation of [playwright-video and ffmpeg](https://playwright.tech/blog/record-your-browser-tests-with-playwright) but they all blend in with Playwright seamlessly.

 Below are some of the benefits I have experienced and seen while using Playwright;